Anastasia-Kharicheva/aws-modernization-with-quali/content/module4/17_page.md

 1\.
 Navigate to the infrastructure tab.
 ![17_page](/images/module4/16_page.png)
 2\.
-Logon to the AWS console and navigate to the DocumentDB service.
+Login to the AWS console and navigate to the DocumentDB service.
 ![17_page](/images/module4/17_page.png)
 3\.
 Check the tags of the cluster that link back to the Torque context.
 ![17_page](/images/module4/18_page.png)